ethereum/consensus-specs/configs/constant_presets/README.md

 This directory contains a set of constants presets used for testing, testnets, and mainnet.

 A preset file contains all the constants known for its target.
-Later-fork constants can be ignored, e.g., ignore phase1 constants as a client that only supports phase 0 currently.
+Later-fork constants can be ignored, e.g. ignore phase1 constants as a client that only supports phase 0 currently.

 ## Format